WPTravelteam/wp-travel/readme.txt

 Before updating plugin please check ["our latest release notes"](#developers).

 == Changelog ==

+= 5.2.4 =
+Release Date: 6th June, 2022

+Tweaks:
+* WP Travel dates insert data for new and update for existing dates on saving instead of removing all and inserting again.

+Fixes:
+* WP Travel review schema fixes to support it with rich result test.
+* Fixed WP Travel trip date showing same date even after update while using new filter hook.

+Layout Fixes:
+* Fixed Archive page wishlist icon in old and new layout.
+* Fixed Single Trip Page book now button with custom link layout.

 = 5.2.3 =
 Release Date: 25th May, 2022